MarRazane/Bike-Sharing-Time-Series-Forecasting-Project/README.md

 # Overview

-This project focuses on time series forecasting for a bike sharing dataset.
+This project focuses on time series forecasting for a bike-sharing dataset.
 The goal is to build and evaluate predictive models to forecast the demand for bike rentals.
-The analysis includes data exploration, preprocessing, modeling using SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors), and forecasting.
+The analysis includes data exploration, preprocessing, modeling using SARIMAX (Seasonal AutoRegressive Integrated Moving Average with exogenous factors), and forecasting.

 ## Dataset